egs104/Flicks/README.md

 - [x] User can view movie details by tapping on a cell.
 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] After selecting a cell, I changed the navigation from push to modal so that the full high res poster can be viewed (without the nav bar) and added an 'x' button to return to the collection view.

 ## Video Walkthrough